vk-cs/terraform-provider-vkcs/docs/resources/vkcs_sharedfilesystem_securityservice.md

 * `name` - (Optional) The name of the security service.
 Changing this updates the name of the existing security service.

-* `ou` - (Optional) The security service ou.
-An organizational unit can be added to specify where the share ends up.
-New in Manila microversion 2.44.

 * `password` - (Optional) The user password, if you specify a user.

 * `region` - (Optional) The region in which to obtain the V2 Shared File System client.